camberprivatewealth/pull_cork_before_reading/README.md

 ## Updating Cards

-The visual cards in the game are created in Adobe InDesign and exported as individual .png files.
+The visual cards in the game are created in Adobe InDesign and exported as individual `.png` files.
 There are currently 49 cards in the deck.

 To update the cards:

-	1. Open the InDesign file and export all card designs using the naming convention pcbr_#.png (e.g. pcbr_1.png, pcbr_2.png, etc.).
+1. Open the InDesign file and export all card designs using the naming convention `pcbr_#.png` (e.g. `pcbr_1.png`, `pcbr_2.png`, etc.).
 2. Save the exported files into the project directory:
-/src/assets/cards
+   `/src/assets/cards`
 3. If replacing the existing 49 cards, overwrite the files directly using the same names.
-	4. If you’re adding or removing cards (i.e. changing the total count), you must update the loadCards.ts file in /src/lib.
+4. If you’re adding or removing cards (i.e. changing the total count), you must update the `loadCards.ts` file in `/src/lib`.
-	•	Inside that file, update the card count in the loop or array length to reflect the new total (e.g., change 49 to 60).
+   - Inside that file, update the card count in the loop or array length to reflect the new total (e.g., change `49` to `60`).
-	5. Push your changes to the main branch.
+5. Push your changes to the `main` branch.
 Cloudflare will handle the deployment automatically.

-Important: Card updates are not handled through a CMS — this is a static app.
+> Important: Card updates are not handled through a CMS — this is a static app.
 Every card update requires re-exporting assets and pushing to the GitHub repo.

 ---